rwynn/monstache-site/src/config.md

 When script is given monstache will pass the mongodb document into the script before indexing into elasticsearch.
 See the section [Middleware](/advanced#middleware) for more information.

+!!! note ""

+	#### namespace

+	string (default "")

+	The MongoDB namespace, db.collection, to apply the script to

+	#### script

+	string (default "")

+	An inline script.
+You can use TOML multiline syntax here

+	#### path

+	string (default "")

+	The file path to load a script from.
+Use this or an inline script but not both.
+Can be a path relative to the directory monstache is executed from or an absolute path.

 ## graylog-addr